-- · Abuse on-line or via text message - Interfering with electronic files - Deliberate exclusion from online groups, forums or networks - Undisclosed covert filming or photography of an individual - Setting up or promoting inappropriate websites - Inappropriate sharing of images from webcams / mobile phones, etc - Interfering with e-mail accounts
+- Abuse on-line or via text message - Interfering with electronic files - Deliberate exclusion from online groups, forums or networks - Undisclosed covert filming or photography of an individual - Setting up or promoting inappropriate websites - Inappropriate sharing of images from webcams / mobile phones, etc - Interfering with e-mail accounts

-We aim to deal quickly and efficiently with incidents of Cyber-bullying.
+We aim to deal quickly and efficiently with incidents of cyber-bullying.
 Children will be encouraged to report any incidents to staff, and will be taught not to delete any messages.

-The IT co-ordinator is able to monitor all e-mail accounts and saved files.
-This allows us to check for inappropriate activity.
-We filter internet access and websites to which the children can gain access.
+Through eschools we are able to constantly monitor the language used by pupils through an automatic report system.
+Out internet provider offers updates detailing sites visited, inappropriate language used etc. We filter internet access and websites to which the children can gain access.

 Where reported by a parent or pupil bullying should always be treated seriously.
-The school will where possible seek to: